Subscribe to updates

 • Appointing non-voting co-opted members.

-• 16 July 2025: Speakerbox verbal update, exclusions report back, and care leaver employment - council wide approach.
+• 16 July 2025: Speakerbox verbal update, exclusions report, and discussion on care leaver employment.

-• 22 October 2025: Speakerbox verbal update and report back on actions, annual health report for looked after children, and foster annual report.
+• 22 October 2025: Speakerbox verbal update, annual health report for looked after children, and foster annual report.

 • 25 February 2026: Speakerbox verbal update/annual report, annual independent reviewing officer report, adoption annual report, and annual virtual head teacher’s report.